Trojans Korfball Club: 2006–07

-With the team gaining some valuable experience in close fought competition (both in the league and Europe), their confidence was ever growing.
+With the team gaining experience in close fought competition (both in the league and Europe), their confidence was ever growing.
 They maintained that belief in their opening league fixtures which included a 1st time win over reigning National League Champions Mitcham (16–12).

 They were top of the league 6 games into the 14 game season and let their guard down against the less fancied but renewed Kwiek.
 They were missing club captain Chris Spice through injury and added to that, the coherence in the team wasn't there.
 This was the first game back after the Christmas period (the last of which was the victory over Mitcham) and it showed.
 From the beginning of the match Trojans were second best.
 Kwiek were playing at the peak of their game and they managed to pull off a shock victory of 8–11.
 Trojans were devastated at letting slip the advantage they had over rivals Mitcham.
 The hard work that was done beating the reigning champions had been undone and Trojans had slipped down to 2nd place on goal difference.
 The home match against Mitcham towards the end of the season was now a must win game (as was the other remaining 6 matches).

-They managed to win against the likes of Nomads, Croydon, Bec, Kingfishers & Nottingham to keep the dream alive of winning the National League for the first time in the club's history.
-Trojans had lost their highly influential player David Brooks through a broken metatarsal whilst training with the GB senior team – this was a big loss for them.
+They managed to win against the Nomads, Croydon, Bec, Kingfishers & Nottingham.
+Trojans had lost player David Brooks through a broken metatarsal whilst training with the GB senior team.

 And so it came to their home match against Mitcham, it was clear that this was going to be a hotly contested battle.
 Mitcham started the stronger and raced into a 0–4 lead.
 Trojans managed to peg back a couple of goals but they were always playing catch up.
 With the score 3–7 at half time, coach Gary Brooks tried installing some belief in his young players, sensing an uphill struggle in the 2nd half.